re-mote-sensing/re-mote/RyanTyrrell19/Notes/Turtle_Trackers_Breakdown.md

 	* Alternatively, data can be read from the GPS that can indicate the status of certain components.
 Based on what is read, a time may be predicted for when the necessary data will be downloaded
 	* Lastly, a good chunk of the time the Tracker is deployed will be spent underwater where the GPS cannot get a fix.
 For every time this occur, increment a counter.
 This counter can be used to alter the allowable fix time, at no extra cost to power consumed

 * Additionally, certain things can be monitored to guage the progress of gettng a GPS fix (such as # of satellites in view).
-THis can be used to provide more/less time to get a fix
+This can be used to provide more/less time to get a fix
 **Final Thoughts:**
 * It takes 30sec to download ephemeris data.
 If the GPS module is advertised to get a TTFF from warm start in 30sec, downlaoding ephemeris data is not worth it
 * As long as a warm start is possible (i.e. RTC and position data is saved), TTFF should be fine (30sec or less)

 # Reading/Writing UBX Messages

-* Usefful data to read from GPS
+* Useful data to read from GPS
 	* TTFF
 	* Real Time Clock Status
 	* DOP (Dilution of Precision)
 	* Position Fix Type
 	* Power Saving Mode State
 	*

 * Configuring will be much more relavent for Gateways (since thye'll most likley use PSM)